nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

 [CCRP_Climate_Futures](https://github.com/nationalparkservice/CCRP_Climate_Futures)

-**Step 2: Create a new folder for data and make sure GitHub ignores it**
+**Step 2: Create a new folder for park-specific data and make sure GitHub ignores it**

-The parsing scripts are not functional in version 1 (due to remote work) so data must be parsed and placed appropriately before running the .Rmd script
+The parsing scripts are not functional in version 1 (due to remote work) so data must be parsed and placed appropriately in the './data/park-specific/input' folder before running the .Rmd script

 *A note on file structure: The notation './' is used to refer to the project root directory.
 This is where your .RProj file is located.*

+    - Note the folder structure in the lower right window.
+There should be a 'data' folder and within it a subfolder labeled 'general'
+    - You will need to create another subfolder called 'park-specific'
     - Create folders within your repo for data by clicking on the 'New Folder' button at the top left of the lower right window.
-    - Create a new folder called 'data'.
+    - Make sure you are inside the 'data' folder and create a new folder labeled 'park-specific'.
 If it is incorrectly named the script will not run.
     - Select the 'Git' tab in the upper right window of RStudio
-    - Make sure your new 'data' folder does not appear

-    IF IT DOES:
-    - Check the white box to 'stage' the new data folder you  have just created
-    - Right-click on the blue box beneath the 'status' bar
-    - Select 'ignore'
-    - Save.
-Git will now ignore all contents of the '/data' folder including subfolders
-    - Contact Annie at anne_dillon@nps.gov or Amber at amber_runyon@nps.gov because this means something is amiss
+    - Make sure your new folder does not appear.
+If it does, make sure it is placed in the correct location and spelled exactly as written.
+Please contact Annie Kellner Dillon (anne_dillon@nps.gov) or Amber Runyon (amber_runyon@nps.gov) if anything appears under the Git tab at this point.

 **Step 3: Leave RStudio and use File Explorer to create data subfolders and add necessary data files** *To request parsed data, see Amber Runyon at amber_runyon@nps.gov.
 To request other files see Annie Kellner Dillon (anne_dillon@nps.gov) or Amber Runyon*

-*A zipped folder of all data located at [CCRP_Climate_Futures_Data](https://doimspp.sharepoint.com/sites/NPS-CCRP-FCScienceAdaptation/Shared%20Documents/Forms/AllItems.aspx?viewid=54c972dc%2D7b2e%2D4eb7%2Da737%2D42792988c0b3&id=%2Fsites%2FNPS%2DCCRP%2DFCScienceAdaptation%2FShared%20Documents%2FRCF%2Fscript%20rewrites)
+*A zipped folder of all data is located at [CCRP_Climate_Futures_Data](https://doimspp.sharepoint.com/sites/NPS-CCRP-FCScienceAdaptation/Shared%20Documents/Forms/AllItems.aspx?viewid=54c972dc%2D7b2e%2D4eb7%2Da737%2D42792988c0b3&id=%2Fsites%2FNPS%2DCCRP%2DFCScienceAdaptation%2FShared%20Documents%2FRCF%2Fscript%20rewrites)

 File names must be spelled exactly as they are written here or the scripts will not work.
 The notation '/' refers to a folder with multiple files (i.e. the .shp, .dbf, .prj etc. that comprise an ESRI shapefile)

-    - Create the following subfolders within the ./data folder:
+    - Create the following subfolder within the ./data folder:
-        - spatial-data ('./data/spatial-data')
-        - park-specific-data ('./data/park-specific-data')
+        - park-specific ('./data/park-specific')

+    - Now, within the park-specific subfolder, create another subfolder called 'input' ('./data/park-specific/input')

+    - Create the following subfolder within the ./data/general folder:

-        - general-data ('./data/general-data)
+        - spatial-data ('./data/general/spatial-data')

     - Place the following files in folders as follows (PARK is a placeholder for the four-letter park code - i.e., CONG):
-        - './data/park-specific-data':
+        - './data/park-specific/input':
             - PARK_init_parsed.RData (normally created by MACA parsing script)
             - PARK_PRISM_PptTminTmax_IntermediateFiles.RData (this file is normally created by the PRISM parsing script: './scripts/PRISM/RSS PRISM AN81 4km crop summarize v01.1.R)
             - GridMet.csv (normally created by GridMet parsing script)

-        - './data/spatial-data
+        - './data/general/spatial-data'
             - water_storage.tif
             - elevation_cropped.tif
             - /US_Counties